Multi-Objective Bayesian Optimization for Accelerator Tuning: Application to Accelerator Optimization

-In Fig. \ref{fig:convergence}(b) we show the 2D projected Pareto front in a sub-domain of the energy spread $dE$ and horizontal beam emittance $\varepsilon_x$ objective space.
-Here we show the Pareto fronts after 200 (blue) and 500 (green) observations using MOBO.
+In Fig. \ref{fig:convergence}(c) we show the 2D projected Pareto fronts generated by MOBO after 100, 200 and 500 observations.
 Since the objective space is high dimensional, it takes a large number of observations (100-200) for the algorithm to build up a well-defined Pareto front.
-Once the front is loosely meshed, the acquisition function can increase the hypervolume in one of two ways, by either a) finding points in objective space in between prior observations, in order to improve the Pareto front resolution (Fig. \ref{fig:convergence}(b)(i)), or b) finding points in objective space that dominate initial observations (Fig. \ref{fig:convergence}(b)(ii)).
-We see that most of the points present in the Pareto front after 200 observations remain on the Pareto front after 500 observations, while the majority of new observations lie in between prior observations.
+Once the front is loosely meshed, the acquisition function can increase the hypervolume in one of two ways, by either finding points in objective space in between prior observations, in order to improve the Pareto front resolution (Fig. \ref{fig:convergence}(c)(i)), or finding points in objective space that dominate initial observations (Fig. \ref{fig:convergence}(c)(ii)).
+We see that most of the points present in the Pareto front after 200 observations remain on the Pareto front after 500 observations, as the majority of new observations lie in between prior observations in objective space.
 We conclude that in this optimization run, the algorithm correctly predicts where the true Pareto front lies most of the time, leading to a gain in optimization efficiency.
 This is in contrast to the heuristic methods we compare MOBO with, where only a small fraction of the observed points are actually on the true Pareto front.